Pat Buchanan 2000 presidential campaign: Nomination

 The Reform Party National Convention was held in Long Beach, California from August 10 to 13 to officially nominate the Reform Party's 2000 presidential candidate.
 Two blocks away from the official convention, anti-Buchanan Reform Party members held an alternative convention, contending that the mail-in ballots which showed Buchanan winning were fraudulent, and opting to instead nominate Hagelin by acclamation.
 Hagelin's speech was attended by approximately 1,000 supporters.

 At the "Buchanan-dominated convention", Buchanan was easily declared the victor in the mail-in primary, with 49,529 ballots cast for him compared to 28,539 for Hagelin.
 However, party officials decided not to use the primary vote totals as the rationale for their nomination of Buchanan, for fear that Hagelin supporters would continue to contend that the primary had been fraudulently conducted and that they might mount a legal challenge which would delay the party's receipt of the $13 million in matching federal campaign funds they were guaranteed.
 Regardless, prior to the convention, Hagelin supporters filed a Federal Election Commission complaint alleging fraud in the primary process and protesting Buchanan's expected receipt of the matching funds.

-Acceptance speech

 In his acceptance speech, Buchanan proclaimed that "Neither Beltway party will drain this political swamp, because to them it is not a swamp; it is a protected wetland, their natural habitat"; the phrase "the swamp" was first used by Ronald Reagan in 1983, and it was later revived by Donald Trump during his 2016 presidential campaign.